paulgazz/kmax/README.md

 ## Using `klocalizer --repair` on patches

 This tool will automatically "fix" your .config file so that it builds the lines from a given patchfile (or any specific files or file:line pairs).
-To use, first install [SuperC](https://github.com/appleseedlab/superc), which `klocalizer` depends on for finding`#ifdef` constraints:
+To use it, first install [SuperC](https://github.com/appleseedlab/superc), which `klocalizer` depends on for finding`#ifdef` constraints:

     sudo apt-get install -y libz3-java libjson-java sat4j unzip flex bison bc libssl-dev libelf-dev xz-utils lftp wget -O - https://raw.githubusercontent.com/appleseedlab/superc/master/scripts/install.sh | bash